How To Stop A Drone? There's No Good Answer

 British authorities have deployed a range of measures, including helicopters, police officers on the ground, and a military-grade system to find the drone or drones.

 But even once they've found it, they will have to do something to stop it.
 It might seem simplest to just blow it out of the sky, but that's not really an option.
-"You can't just fire weapons haphazardly in what is a built-up area around the airport," Chris Grayling, the U.K.'s Secretary of State for Transport told the BBC's Today program on Friday.
+"You can't just fire weapons haphazardly in what is a built-up area around the airport," Chris Grayling, the U.K.'s secretary of state for transport, told the BBC's Today program on Friday.

 Why couldn't the drones which brought Gatwick to a standstill be shot down?
 Transport Sec Chris Grayling says: "There aren't simple solutions... you can't just fire weapons haphazardly" #r4today | @mishalhusainbbc | https://t.co/8zIRnA1AGl pic.twitter.com/bi53JeJz7x— BBC Radio 4 Today (@BBCr4today) December 21, 2018

-Using more specialized weapons, like military-grade lasers or surface-to-air-missiles can work better, but those missiles typically cost far more than the average drone, Michel says.
+Using more specialized weapons like military-grade lasers or surface-to-air missiles can work better, but those missiles typically cost far more than the average drone, Michel says.
 And again, deploying them around a commercial airport has the potential to cause more problems than it solves.

 British authorities say they now have a range of options available, one of which is widely reported to be an Israeli-developed system known as Drone Dome.
-The system finds the drone a combination of radar, cameras and wireless communications sensors.
+The system finds the drone by using a combination of radar, cameras and wireless communications sensors.
 It can then use signal jamming to interfere with the GPS or radio signal to and from the drone.

-Michel says that companies are now rushing a whole range of anti-drone systems to the marketplace.
+Michel says companies are rushing a whole range of anti-drone systems to the marketplace.
 A survey he conducted back in February found some 230 products on the market.
 "I think you could safely say within a year of that report coming out we will probably have seen about 100 more products," he says.

-The products are using a dizzying array of technologies to try and stop drones.
+The products are using a dizzying array of technologies to try to stop drones.
 "We've seen things like water cannons, programmable ammunition, lights and lasers to dazzle the drone's sensors," he says.
 Some companies have even developed anti-drone drones that can either fire a net or simply crash into the offending vehicle.
 The best way to stop a drone, the thinking goes, may be with more drones.